juliemyhu/schoolboard/README.md

     pip3 install -r requirements #download requirements into virtual environment python3 server.py # launch server
     ```
-3. If not using a virtual environment, make sure you install requirements in local environment
+4. If not using a virtual environment, make sure you install requirements in local environment

     ```bash
     pip3 install -r requirements # download requirements into local environment python3 server.py # launch server
     ```
-4. go to localhost and start using SchoolBoards
+5. After running server.py go to localhost and start using SchoolBoards!

 ### Using SchoolBoards
 1. Register on Hompage